 BadMouseProductions is the only YouTube channel that I support.
 And for ten bucks a month, I get mentioned at the end of some videos.
 I got a whole screen because I’m new.
 In the future, I’ll just be part of a list.
 That’s good; I wasn’t sure I wanted my name in there at all.
 Regardless, I’m too disorganized to have stopped it.

 But this involves using Patreon, which I hate.
 I don’t know how much money they skim but it strikes me as unethical in the way that the entire internet now is.
 One of the reasons I support this particular channel is that there isn’t much money pledged to it — especially considering just how great the videos are.

 I think the first video I saw was Debunking the Economic Freedom Map.
 I’ve been seeing these things for over a decade.
 And recently, I had to remove them from an article I edited about the best places to start a business.
 (I’d link to it, but it’s typical nonsense for would-be entrepreneurs — even if I thought I did some of my best work on it.)

 These economic freedom maps are all reverse engineered: they start with the countries they want to rank high and then come up with the model.
 But even if this weren’t the case, the conservative idea of freedom is really messed up.
 It isn’t the freedom to do what you want but rather the freedom to try.
 Yes, you have the freedom to be a millionaire by buying a lottery ticket while Donald Trump has the freedom to have the money given to him while still a child.

-This video does an excellent job of destroying these maps by looking at it from a Marxist perspective with lots of international insights — including some of Ha-Joon Chang.
+This video does an excellent job of destroying these maps by looking at it from a Marxist perspective with lots of international insights — including some from Ha-Joon Chang.
 So it isn’t surprising that I would be struck by this work.